Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-council.markdown

 rediscovered social method.
 The Iroquois Confederacy used it on a larger scale than any modern corporation for [almost a thousand years](http://www.haudenosauneeconfederacy.com/whatisconfederacy.html).
-For two centuries they peacefully inter-operated with European governance in North America.
+For two centuries it peacefully inter-operated with European governance in North America.

-The two co-existed right up to the American revolution with the Iroquois directly influencing the American founding fathers and their new form of government.
+These two co-existed right up to the American revolution with the Iroquois directly influencing the American founding fathers and their new form of government.

 Iroquois and American forms differ in that Iroquois society was based on unanimity and reciprocity rather than democracy and property.
-Their nations were made up of chains of autonomous tribes managed by a cycle of councils and intermarriages rather than hierarchies of managers.
+Their nations were made up of chains of autonomous tribes managed by a cycle of councils and intermarriages rather than hierarchies of accountable individuals.

 Collaborative agreements between the autonomous tribes were called treaties.
 To take effect a treaty required ratification, not just by the people attending a council, but unanimously by the groups they represented.
-As opposed to European laws, continuous review of these treaties was required to maintain their effect.
+As opposed to European laws, continuous review of Iroquois treaties was required to maintain their effect.

-[Agile Parliament]() is a distillation of the Iroquois treaty protocol.
-It consists of an [Open Space]() for [story-form treaties](), a decision-making [Kanban]() and reciprocal ratification by the participant teams.
+[Iroquois Council]() is a distillation of this protocol.
+It consists of an [Open Space]() for [BDD treaties](), a decision-making [Kanban]() and reciprocal ratification by participant teams.

 ## The Pattern in Portland Form